SACRAMENTS OF INITIATION

 We are happy that you have chosen to get married in one of our chapels.
 We are glad that you want to include God in your marriage.
 It is our experience that couples who include God in their union have a stronger marriage.

 The first step in planning your Church wedding is to call our parish office to talk to our priest, Fr.
-Todd Budde.
+Gideon Buya.
 He will discuss with you any specifics that may be unique to your situation and determine if there are any issues that must be addressed prior to your wedding.

 Please do not schedule a hall until you have contacted our parish office to inquire as to the availability of one of our Chapels for the wedding.
 When you contact our parish office, our secretary will share other information with you, such as setting you up with a FOCCUS couple, supplying a list of retreat days for engaged couples and fees, etc.

-If you or someone you know thinks they might have a call to the priesthood or diaconate (deacon), you may wish to talk to Fr.
-Todd or Deacon Gerry.
+If you, or someone you know, think they might have a call to the priesthood or diaconate (deacon), you may wish to talk to Fr.
+Gideon or Deacon Gerry.
 You can contact them by calling the parish office.

-You may also wish to speak to someone I the Archdiocese of Milwaukee Vocations Office at St. Francis Seminary.
+You may also wish to speak to someone in the Archdiocese of Milwaukee Vocations Office at St. Francis Seminary.
 Their number is 414-747-6437.

 The vocations office can also provide information to young women who may feel called to be a religious sister.